 - Starting ASAP and interested in a longer-term commitment.

 - We’ll first ask you to do a take-home coding task at your own pace.
-In the interests of aligning it as closely as possible to our actual day-to-day work, we’ll provide you with access to a private repository on GitHub where you’ll find a semi-realistic app built with Next, with two small issues that we’ll ask you to submit pull requests for.
+In the interests of aligning it as closely as possible to our actual day-to-day work, we’ll provide you with access to a private repository on GitHub where you’ll find a semi-realistic app built with Next, with one small issue that we’ll ask you to submit pull requests for.
 You’ll have about a week to complete it, but we ask you not to spend more than a couple of hours on it.
 (If you don't have prior experience with React and/or Next we will obviously take that into account when reviewing your submission.
 We believe it is still valuable to see how you approach learning something new.
 In this case, we’ll keep an open dialogue with you in regards to how much time you put into it.)

 - All going well, we’ll schedule another interview for you and two members of the dev team to have a broader discussion regarding your previous experience.
 Here we can try to understand how well we might work together, and answer any questions you might have about working at A Color Bright.